Phase-separated lipid vesicles: continuum modeling, simulation, and validation: Continuum models of multi-component bilayers

 where $M$ is the so-called mobility coefficient (see \cite{Landau_Lifshitz_1958}) and $\mu$ is the chemical potential, which is defined as the functional derivative of the total specific free energy $f$ with respect to the concentration $c$.
 Many analytic studies, as well as numerical simulations, assume mobility is constant.
 Another popular choice for numerical studies is

-which called degenerate mobility, since it is not strictly positive.
+which \revt{is} called degenerate, since it is not strictly positive.
 Only a few authors consider more complex mobility functions; see, e.g., \cite{PhysRevE.60.3564}.
-We note that there is virtually no study on the appropriate mobility function for lateral phase separation in biological membranes.
+We note that there is virtually no study on the appropriate mobility function for lateral phase separation in biological membranes. \revo{See Sec.~\ref{sec:est} for details on the setting of mobility for our validation studies reported in Sec.~\ref{sec:NSCH_val} and \ref{sec:charge_val}.}